Feud (TV series): Premiere

 Feud had its official premiere at the Chinese Theatre in Los Angeles on March 1, 2017.
 Before the show's premiere, FX held screenings of the pilot episode at several gay bars across the United States.

 Broadcast

-The first season of eight episodes, Bette and Joan, premiered in the United States on March 5, 2017 on FX and on BBC Two in the United Kingdom on December 16, 2017.
+The first season of eight episodes, Bette and Joan, premiered in the United States on March 5, 2017, on FX and on BBC Two in the United Kingdom on December 16, 2017.

+The second season of eight episodes, Capote vs. The Swans, premiered in the United States on January 31, 2024, on FX, with a special Director’s Cut of the first episode simulcasting on its sibling network FXX.

 Soundtrack

 The original television soundtrack of Feud: Bette and Joan, with music by Mac Quayle, was released in two editions: a regular edition with 23 tracks, and a limited edition with 31 tracks.